-The Queen Anne’s lace plant, also known as wild carrot, is a native wildflower herb found in many parts of the United States, yet it was originally from Europe.
-While in most places, the plant is now considered an invasive weed, it can actually be an attractive addition to the home in a wildflower garden.
+The Queen Anne’s lace plant, also known as wild carrot, is a wildflower herb found in many parts of the United States, yet it was originally from Europe.
+While in most places the plant is now considered an invasive weed, it can actually be an attractive addition to the home in a wildflower garden.
 Note: Before considering adding this plant to the garden, check with your local extension office for its invasiveness status in your area.

 About the Queen Anne’s Lace Plant

-Queen Anne’s lace herb can reach heights of about 1-4 feet high.
-This plant has attractive fern-like foliage and tall, hairy stems that hold a flattened cluster of tiny white flowers, with a single dark-colored floret just off its center.
+Queen Anne’s lace herb (Daucus carota) can reach heights of about 1 to 4 feet (31-120 cm.) high.
+This plant has attractive, fern-like foliage and tall, hairy stems that hold a flattened cluster of tiny white flowers, with a single dark-colored floret just off its center.
 You can find these biennials in bloom during their second year from spring on into fall.

 Difference between Queen Anne’s Lace and Poison Hemlock

 The Queen Anne’s lace herb grows from a taproot, which looks much like a carrot and is edible when young.
 This root can be eaten alone as a vegetable or in soup.
 However, there is a similar-looking plant, called the poison hemlock (Conium maculatum), which is deadly.
 Many people have died eating what they thought was the carrot-like root of Queen Anne’s lace plant.
 For this reason, it is vitally important to know the differences between these two plants, though it’s probably safer to avoid eating it altogether.

 Fortunately, there is a simple way to tell the difference.
 Both poison hemlock and its cousin, fool’s parsley (Aethusa cynapium) smell disgusting, while Queen Anne’s lace smells just like a carrot.
 In addition, the stem of the wild carrot is hairy while the stem of poison hemlock is smooth.